jAnubhav/Dip-Spray/README.md

 ## Screenshots

 ### 1. Main Screen
-*Show a screenshot of the input fields and the "Fuel It" button.*
 ![Fueling It](./img/Fueling%20It.png "Fueling It")

 ### 2. Success Notification
-*Show the success toast after a request is completed.*
 ![Task Completed](./img/Task%20Completed.png "Task Completed")

 ## Contributing